NiklasGollenstede/native-ext/README.md

 Mostly done.
 Outstanding work:

- * Publish extension in the stores of Chrome and Firefox
  * Update node.js from version 8.3 to ...
 (10.x ?)
- * Update dependencies and hand-puck them for the `package-lock.json`
+ * Update dependencies and hand-pick them for the `package-lock.json`
  * Support for Edge, Opera, Vivaldi, ...
  * Write an uninstaller